gerald-guiony/ESPWiFiServersExtension/examples/RemoteDeviceStatus/Readme.md

 # RemoteDeviceStatus

-## Detect wake from standby mode for electronic devices

-RemoteDeviceStatus is an application that uses an ESP8266 WiFi chip to indicate whether a device has power.
-Particularly useful if the device has its USB ports powered when waking up from standby mode.
+RemoteDeviceStatus is an application that uses an ESP8266 Wi-Fi chip to indicate whether a device has power, particularly useful if the device powers its USB ports when waking up from standby mode.

-Here I used a [Wio node](https://wiki.seeedstudio.com/Wio_Node/) to know if my [Freebox Player](https://www.actusfree.fr/freebox-player/) has come out of standby mode, but you can use this principle for any other device that powers its USB ports when coming out of standby mode.
+In this example, I used a [Wio node](https://wiki.seeedstudio.com/Wio_Node/) to determine if my [Freebox Player](https://www.actusfree.fr/freebox-player/) has come out of standby mode.
+However, you can apply this principle to any other device that powers its USB ports when exiting standby mode.

-This saves me from installing a Domoticz plugin for the Freebox like [this one](https://github.com/supermat/PluginDomoticzFreebox) which requires the registration of a connection token and modification rights.
+This approach eliminates the need to install a Domoticz plugin for the Freebox, such as [this one](https://github.com/supermat/PluginDomoticzFreebox) which requires the registration of a connection token and modification rights.

 ## Freebox Player settings